iykon/top-k-dominating/README.md

 Note that tkd function needs three parameters:

-1. the selection clause, can not be NULL (text type)
+1. the selection clause, which can not be NULL (text type)
 2. k (integer type)
 3. dominating method(integer type).
 Zero indicates a dominates b if a is smaller than b, non-zero number indicates a dominates b if a is larger than b.
-Notice that this parameter is optional, leaving unspecified indicating zero
+Notice that this parameter is optional and the default value is zero

 (ps: you should also provide the output format using as clause, otherwise it won't work).

 ## Contact us
-1. If you have any question about this paper, you can contact Mr. Gao: gaoyj@zju.edu.cn
+1. If you have any question about this paper, you can contact Dr. Gao: gaoyj@zju.edu.cn
 2. The projet is coded by Weida Pan (Iykon), feel free to ask any questions: iykoncoc001@gmail.com